Walker-Xin/IHPC-Microstructure-Analysis/README.md

 ### Oversegmentation</span>.py

 This script contains the algorithm developed for reducing oversegmentation.
+Labelled regions with an area below the threshold are merged to their surrounding ones.

 ### Data_extraction.py

-This script conducts data extraction from the output marker image from the watershed transform.
+This script conducts data extraction from the output marker image from the watershed transform, including area, circumference and diameter.
+It also uses the openpyxl package to export the data to a Microsoft Excel workbook.